Caye Caulker Snorkeling: An Underwater Paradise (Need to Know)

 Once in the water, sharks and rays will completely surround you!
 It’s an experience like no other, that’s for sure.
 And, from above the water, you can see the sharks and rays fight for space to be in prime position for that next fish!

-All the animals are friendly enough.
-Although, a stingray did suck Adam’s arm, which left him with a big lovebite-type bruise!
+All the animals are friendly enough – both are completely harmless.
+Although, a stingray did suck my partner’s arm, which left him with a big lovebite-type bruise!
 Apparently, they have strong suction!

 Coral Gardens